Credit Guarantee and Investment Facility (CGIF)

 What is the CGIF?

 The CGIF was established in November 2010 to promote financial stability and boost long-term investment in the region.
-The pilot CGIF, due to start operations in 2011, will provide guarantees on local currency denominated bonds issued by companies in the region.
+The CGIF will provide guarantees on local currency denominated bonds issued by companies in the region.
 Such guarantees will make it easier for firms to issue local bonds with longer maturities.
 This will help reduce the currency and maturity mismatches which caused the 1997-1998 Asian financial crisis and make the regional financial system more resilient to volatile global capital flows and external shocks.

 What are the priorities?
 What kind of activities will be financed from the fund?